• Skip to primary navigation

 A baking sheet with 13 biscuits on it after being pulled from the oven.

-Try This Easy Sweet Potato Biscuit Recipe Today
+Try Our Easy Biscuits With Sweet Potato Today

-These sweet potato biscuits are just as easy to make as any other biscuit recipe, and they’re absolutely delicious.
-They’re a fun, naturally sweet twist on an old favorite, and they’re loaded with fall flavor.
+This mash up of sweet potato and biscuits is just as easy to make as any other biscuit recipe, and is absolutely delicious too.
+These biscuits are a fun, naturally sweet twist on an old favorite, and they’re loaded with fall flavor.
 They’re perfect as a snack, an addition to your breakfast, lunch, or dinner, or any time, really.
 Give them a try and get ready to fall in love!

 And, here are some Jalapeno Cheddar Biscuits, from Great Grub, Delicious Treats, that you will enjoy as well.